MAPSIM-co/Mapsim_Assistance_Bot/README.md

 Connect the Mapsim Device to your computer via USB.

-* Installation USB Driver For Windows 7 In The Zip File
+* Installation USB Driver For Windows 32 or 64 Bit In The Zip File

 Launch the software before starting MetaTrader 5.